open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 For example to send a PR to notify/update another repository that a new release is available as part of the release workflow.

+Note that the Personal Access Token used will need `workflow` (Update GitHub Action workflows) permission since it will be updating the workflows of the origin repository when it pushes the branch and workflows have been updated upstream.

 ```yaml
       - uses: actions/checkout@v3
         with: